-It has come time in your maintenance schedule for your 2004-2006 Pontiac GTO to change the spark plugs.
+It has come a time in your maintenance schedule for your 2004-2006 Pontiac GTO to have the spark plugs changed.
 The service manual recommends changing the spark plugs at 100,000 miles.
-The maintenance schedule is the same for both the 2004 GTO with the LS1 engine, and the 2005 and 2006 GTO with the LS2 engine.
+The maintenance schedule is the same for both the 2004 GTO with the LS1 engine and the 2005 and 2006 GTO with the LS2 engine.

 The next question of course is which spark plug should you use.
 There are many different companies that manufacture spark plugs.
 The factory spark plug is the AC Delco 12571164 Iridium spark plug.

-There is one problem with this though.
-THEY DON’T MAKE THIS ANYMORE.
-This spark plug has long been discontinued and has changed part numbers more often then we change our oil.
-Now if you would like to replace them with another AC Delco Iridium spark plug, I highly suggest contacting your auto parts store and check the cross reference numbers to be sure you are replacing the spark plug with the comparable original.
-AC Delco has a tendency to change their part numbers often, and can become a chore to search for the proper replacement for your vehicle.
+There is one problem with this product though.
+THEY DO NOT MAKE THIS ANYMORE.
+This spark plug has long been discontinued and has changed part numbers more often than we change our oil.
+Now if you would like to replace them with another AC Delco Iridium spark plug, I highly suggest contacting your auto parts store and check the cross-reference numbers to be sure you are replacing the spark plug with the comparable original.
+AC Delco has a tendency to change their part numbers often and can become a chore to search for the proper replacement for your vehicle.

 There are also many other companies that make Iridium spark plugs for your vehicle.
 Autolite, Denso, Bosch, Champion, and NGK, just to name a few.
 Always check with the companies part finder to be sure you use the correct spark plug part number for your vehicle.
 Your auto parts store can also help you with this.